tidyverse/tidyverse.org/content/blog/tune-0-1-1/index.md

 This tells a completely different story than the previous version where the parameters were in their natural units.

-The regular grid results are much better and tell a cleaner story:
+The regular grid results are also much better and tell a cleaner story:

 ```r